ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

     essential to mastery, learn from criticism, and find lessons and inspiration in the success of others".

 I stole that.
 That's a quote.
-I took it from my company's self-assessment page.
-This is what I reference twice a year to evaluate the progress that I have made as a software developer at Microsoft.
-It's also what my managers use, not only for themselves, but also as a guideline for how they determine who to promote.
-These qualities are what interviewers are looking for when selecting candidates for new hires and internships.
+It originally came out of a book, but I know it best from my company's self-assessment page.
+This is what I reference twice a year to evaluate myself as an employee at Microsoft.
+It's what I use to judge the progress that I have made as a software developer.
+It's also what my managers use, not only for themselves, but also as a guideline for how they determine which of their direct reports are exceeding expectations, who they are going to promote, and who's going to be getting a really big bonus.
+These are also the qualities that interviewers are looking for when deciding who to bring on as a new hire or intern.

 So it's really important to me.
 And it's really important to my company.
-And it should be really important to you too.
+And honestly, it's probably pretty important to all of the companies that you want to work for.
+So it should be really important to you too.
 A growth mindset will help you to excel in all aspects of your life.
 It can help you become a better developer, a better student, a better friend.
-But we're not here to talk about our social lives, we're here to talk about breaking into the software development industry.
+Now, we're going to talk about using it to break into the software development industry.
 But I promise that if you start employing this way of thinking, it will change your life.
 It changed mine.

 If you missed the quote, that's okay, we're going to break it down and discuss each of the qualities, starting with: